The Crowned Clown

-The Crowned Clown (Korean: 왕이 된 남자) is a 2019 South Korean television series starring Yeo Jin-goo, Kim Sang-kyung, and Lee Se-young.
+The Crowned Clown (Korean: 왕이 된 남자) is a 2019 South Korean television series starring Yeo Jin-goo, Lee Se-young, and Kim Sang-kyung.
 A remake of the 2012 film Masquerade, the series centers on the tale of a Joseon King and his doppelganger, a clown whom he puts on the throne to escape the intense power struggles afflicting the royal court.
 It aired from January 7 to March 4, 2019, on tvN.

 Synopsis

 The story takes place in mid-Joseon period, when upheavals and power struggles surrounding the throne had reached extremely devastating levels.
 In order to escape those who plan to assassinate him, the King puts a clown, who looks exactly like him, on the throne.
-As the clown settles into his role, the palace is upended as the King's enemies are confounded by the imposter's creativity and his ever-expanding circle of allies, who are glad to see the “King” finally become the ruler they have always wanted.
+As the clown settles into his role, the palace is upended as the King's enemies are confounded by the imposter's creativity and his ever-expanding circle of allies, who are glad to see the "King" finally become the ruler they have always wanted.